 So, why not help them a bit and choose a sustainable way of living in Iceland.
 While camping, you use less water.
 Also, your room doesn’t need to be cleaned with chemicals and your bed sheets and towels don’t need to be washed after 1-time of use.

-TIP: Do you want to be a responsible tourist?
-Take the Icelandic Pledge, a unique and online ‘oath’ for tourists, agreeing to respect Iceland’s nature and to travel responsibly during their visit.
+Tip: Do you want to be a responsible tourist?
+Take the Icelandic Pledge, a unique and online ‘oath’ for tourists, agreeing to respect Icelandic’s nature and to travel responsibly during their visit.